 Referral and Second Opinions

 We have a wealth of experience and special interests within the Practice.
 We are happy to offer second opinions for animals registered with us and even those that are not.
-If you are not registered with us we will need to contact your original vet for your pet’s medical history and we would recommend a double appointment (30 minutes) so we have sufficient time to meet you and your pet.
+If you are not registered with us, we will need to contact your original vet for your pet’s medical history and we would recommend a double appointment (30 minutes) so we have sufficient time to meet you and your pet.
 Please discuss your requirements with us so we are able to advise you of the appropriate charges.

 If your pet is currently under treatment with us, but you would like a second opinion, please do not hesitate to ask.
 If we cannot offer further expertise from one of our own vets, we can direct you to the appropriate specialist, and arrange the appointment for you.
-Most specialist vets will not accept an appointment request from a pet owner - it has to come via their usual veterinary surgeon.
+Most specialist vets will not accept an appointment request from a pet owner - it has to come via the veterinary surgeon.